Pharmacokinetics Calculator

 5. Loading Dose (LD)

 A loading dose is a higher initial dose given to rapidly achieve a therapeutic plasma concentration.
-It is used for drugs with long half-lives where waiting for steady state through regular dosing alone would take clinically unacceptable amounts of time.
-Common examples include digoxin, amiodarone, phenytoin, and vancomycin.
+It is essential for drugs with long half-lives where waiting for steady state would take clinically unacceptable time.

 Formula: LD = (Vd × Cp) ÷ F